giaf/hpipm/README.md

 - HPIPM relies on the high-performance linear algebra library BLASFEO.
 BLASFEO provides several implementations optimized for different computer architectures, and it makes heavy use of assembly code.
-If you get the error `Illegal instruciton` at run time, you are probably using a BLASFEO version (`TARGET`) unsupported by your CPU.
+If you get the error `Illegal instruction` at run time, you are probably using a BLASFEO version (`TARGET`) unsupported by your CPU.